AlibabaCloudDocs/ots/intl.en-US/Data channels/Data export/Synchronize data from tablestore to OSS/Synchronize incremental data (script mode).md

     **Note:** You can also click **Operation Center** in the upper-right corner of the DataStudio console to go to Operation Center.

-    1. Log on to the [DataWorks console](https://workbench.data.aliyun.com/console) as a workspace administrator.
+    1. Log on to the [DataWorks console](https://workbench.data.aliyun.com/console) as a project administrator.

-    2. In the left-side navigation pane, click Workspaces.
+    2. Select a region.
+In the left-side navigation pane, click Workspaces.

     3. On the Workspaces page, click **Operation Center** in the Actions column corresponding to the required workspace.